 Animal caging/housing is an important aspect of a good animal care facility and program.
 The following are required features of appropriate animal caging/housing:

 - Facilitate animal well-being, meet research requirements, and minimize experimental variables.

 - Space must be adequate -- permitting freedom of movement and normal postural adjustments, and provide an appropriate resting place.

 - Adequate ventilation.

 - Provide ability to observe animal (at least once every 24 hours).

 Caging systems are quite variable and offer different advantages or disadvantages depending upon the species to be housed and the research objectives.
 One change that is coming is the shift away from wire bottom cages to solid bottom cages.
-See page 24 of the Guide for the Care and Use of Laboratory Animals.
+See section 3 of the Guide for the Care and Use of Laboratory Animals (PDF).

 Caging and housing material should be made of sturdy durable material designed to minimize cross infection.
 This generally means the use of stainless steel, plastics, or some other material that provides an impervious surface.
 In general, caging/housing should be able to be washed in the commercial cage washers found in the animal facilities.
 Consult with the facility manager prior to purchasing any caging/housing materials that require hand washing.

 You should make an effort to provide environmental enrichment for your animals when it will not interfere with research, teaching or testing objectives.
 There are many publications available on environmental enrichment in a variety of species.
 The animal facility or veterinary services staff can help you select appropriate enrichment products for your animals.